DrDecagon/JoustMania/README.md

 Hardware
 ---------------------------
 This version of the game is a fork of the official [Joustmania](https://github.com/adangert/JoustMania).
-It is being tweaked for Libre Computer's Le Potato (A RPi 3B+ replacement board)
+It is patched for use with Libre Computer's Le Potato (A RPi 3B+ replacement board)

 Recommended: